danwild/cesium-drawhelper/README.md

 cesium-ng-drawhelper
 ================

-<p>An AngularJS service wrapper for DrawHelper (https://github.com/leforthomas/cesium-drawhelper).</p>
+<p>An AngularJS service wrapper for a stripped back version of the cesium-drawhelper plugin (https://github.com/leforthomas/cesium-drawhelper).</p>

 <h2>Use:</h2>